SOUTH COAST — Driving down state Highway 138, the storm damage reminded one American Red Cross member of the aftermath from Hurricane Michael.

 Before the storm hit, DEC was looking at moving the Yoncalla crews to Elkton to improve coverage when repairs are needed.
 Otherwise, Munsey is confident in the leadership from DEC’s new general manager, Keith Brooks.
 According to Munsey, this is Brooks’ third FEMA event.

-Power poles and lines lay Tuesday beneath fallen trees along U.S. Highway 38 south of Elkton.
+Power poles and lines lay beneath fallen trees along U.S. Highway 38 south of Elkton.
 A Feb.
-24 storm brought heavy, wet snow and wind…
+24 storm brought heavy, wet snow and wind that do…

 “He has some experience and ideas and I couldn’t be happier that our new general manager is as engaged as he is,” Munsey said.
 “This could have been a zoo, where people may have been running into each other, but this process has been working extremely well.”